dlokman/dlokman/README.md

 **Senior/Lead AI Engineer with Angular, .Net & Python**

 I have over 14 years of experience developing enterprise applications in the USA.
-My current specialization is in AWS GenAI & Agentic AI with Angular & .Net.
+My current specialization is in AWS GenAI & Agentic AI with Angular, .Net & Python.

 I have also served as a Lead Angular Developer on multiple enterprise projects.
 I work equally well with both technical and non-technical managers.
 My previous clients include LPL Financial, Elevance Health, Shell, Energy Transfer and United Airlines, among others.